-Hypertension is a key risk factor for cardiovascular diseases and is responsible for one-fifth of the total mortality (approximately 10.8 million) worldwide in 2019.1 In China, the prevalence of hypertension among adults has steadily increased in the past three decades, reaching 27.5% (approximately 300 million people) in 2018.2 As a severe global public health concern, preventing hypertension has become an important task.
-From the perspective of prevention strategies and measures for cardiovascular disease, high-risk prevention strategies are more effective for people at high risk.3 Heat-exposed workers are prone to hypertension, which is associated with vitamin C (Vit C) deficiency.^{4,5} The increased metabolic rate and oxidation reactions caused by heat exposure, along with the excessive loss of water-soluble antioxidants through sweat, can disrupt the balance between oxidation and antioxidation, directly impacting cardiac systolic function.6 Increasing foods (drinks) rich in antioxidants is a feasible solution for preventing hypertension caused by heat exposure.
+Hypertension is a key risk factor for cardiovascular diseases and caused one-fifth of all deaths (approximately 10.8 million) worldwide in 2019.
+In China, the prevalence of hypertension among adults has steadily increased in the past three decades, reaching 27.5% (approximately 300 million people) in 2018.
+As a severe global public health concern, preventing hypertension has become an important task.
+From the perspective of prevention strategies and measures for cardiovascular disease, high-risk prevention strategies are more effective for people at high risk.
+Heat-exposed workers are prone to hypertension, which is associated with vitamin C (VC) deficiency.
+The increased metabolic rate and oxidation reactions caused by heat exposure, along with the excessive loss of water-soluble antioxidants through sweat, can disrupt the balance between oxidation and antioxidation, directly impacting cardiac systolic function.6 Increasing foods (drinks) rich in antioxidants is a feasible solution for preventing hypertension caused by heat exposure.

 Oxidative stress, due to the excessive production of oxygen free radicals and a decrease in antioxidant capacity, is linked to the development of cardiovascular damage.7 A case-control study indicated that natural antioxidants found in fruits, vegetables, and drinks (tea and coffee) could reduce the incidence of hypertension.8 Employing whole foods instead of isolated components as supplements in interventions is more reasonable and feasible.
-Therefore, high-quality vegetables and fruits or diets fortified with nutrients are typically used in intervention trials.^{9,10} A RCT reported that an 8-week high-vegetable and fruit juices intervention decreased the concentration of urine 8-iso-PGF2 α , which is a biomarker of lipid peroxidation.11 These beneficial effects are attributed to Vit C and flavonoids, which are abundant in vegetables and fruits and act as ideal antioxidants, playing an important
+Therefore, high-quality vegetable and fruit diets or those fortified with nutrients are typically used in intervention trials.^{9,10} An RCT reported that an 8-week high- vegetable and fruit juices intervention decreased the concentration of 8-iso-PGF2 α in the urine, which is a biomarker of lipid peroxidation.11 These beneficial effects are attributed to VC and flavonoids, which are abundant in vegetables and fruits and act as ideal antioxidants, playing an important role in maintaining intracellular redox homeostasis.12 Recent RCTs have shown that diets naturally rich in antioxidants, such as orange juice rich in VC or diets rich in polyphenols, could reduce oxidative stress and improve elevated BP.^{13,14} However, there is insufficient evidence that foods (drinks) rich in antioxidants can prevent elevated BP in high-risk populations.